 “Depression is anger turned inward.” – Freud

 Clinical Depression, also known as Major Depression, or Major Depressive Disorder, sits on a continuum of severity ranging from mild to severe.
-It is important to distinguish this form of depression with grief, a sense of despair caused by the loss of a loved one.
+It is important to distinguish this form of depression from grief, a sense of despair caused by the loss of a loved one.
 Clinical Depression as a diagnosis has both endogenous and psycho-social features.
-This is important when considering treatment – Medication is one component in a comprehensive set to tools, used as part of a holistic biopsychosocial approach to care.
+This is important when considering treatment – Medication is one component in a comprehensive set to tools, used as part of a biopsychosocial approach to care.

 Critical Signs & Symptoms

 The field of Psychiatry and Clinical Psychology uses the standards put forth by the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
 It is important to note that depression can effect people of all ages, even children.
 The following individual symptoms do not stand on their own – During psychiatric assessment, your doctor will look for a collection of symptoms as seen over time:

 - Feelings of hopelessness and helplessness (pessimism)

 - Irritability, especially in men

 - Anhedonia – Loss of interest or pleasure in activities

 - Difficulty sleeping and/or “early morning awakening” syndrome